LucasSimoesMartins/my-login-template/README.md

 ### Prerequisites

 To run this project, you need to have a firebase account and create a project.
+More details [here](https://firebase.google.com/docs/android/setup?#create-firebase-project).

+You need to have a facebook developer account.
+More details [here](https://developers.facebook.com).

 ### Installing